Saikumar-Hexaware/opencsv-1/README.md

 # Overview
 The stock version of OpenCSV lacks a feature to bind to a domain model by column name regardless of order.
-My implementation extends the ```HeaderColumnNameMappingStrategy``` class to enable mapping of columns in any order i.e. you don't have to worry about the order of the column.
+My implementation extends the ```HeaderColumnNameMappingStrategy``` class to enable mapping of columns in any order i.e. you don't have to worry about the position of the column.
 You can define the columns to be read in mixed manner and it will just map them correctly.

 ## Example